prateek-joonix/CloudGauge/README.md

 ### **Step 3: Grant Required IAM Roles**

-The service account needs two key permissions to function correctly.
-You can grant these permissions after the first deployment is complete.
+To function correctly, the service account needs two key permissions granted directly on the Cloud Run service itself.
+This ensures all permissions are tightly scoped and follow security best practices.

 **Cloud Run Invoker (roles/run.invoker)**: This role is required to allow the Cloud Tasks service to securely trigger your CloudGauge service to start a scan.
 This permission is granted specifically on the new Cloud Run service you just deployed.

 **Cloud Run Viewer (roles/run.viewer)**: This role allows the service to automatically discover its own public URL when it starts up.
 This feature enables a single-step deployment, removing the need to manually update the service with its own URL.
 This permission is granted at the service level.

-By granting both roles at the service level, you ensure the service account only has the minimum permissions required on the specific resource it needs to access.
+By granting both roles at the **service level**, you ensure the service account only has the minimum permissions required on the specific resource it needs to access.

-1. Once the service is created, find its URL on the Cloud Run details page.
-2. Open the **Cloud Shell** or your local terminal with `gcloud` configured.
-3. Run the following command, replacing the placeholders with your actual service name, service account email, and region.
+Open the **Cloud Shell** or your local terminal with `gCloud` installed and run the following commands, replacing the placeholders with your values.

 ```
 # Store your service account email in a variable for convenience